top of page

 Alas, that was the end of my acting career, folks.

 Ten years old and two roles: A crotchety fairy gnome and a Shepherd that watched Jesus die.
-I
+I never auditioned for someone else for anything until 1997; the Annual High School Fashion Show.

 (I was not selected, but you probably figured that out if you knew me.)

 After the Sunday School play was a critical disaster, (AKA I saw zero emotions from my Mother when I saw her face in the audience) I decided to make my own rules, and my own movies.
 Movies I'd want to see.
 Acting was so much fun, I figured might as well keep me as the main character.
-Why not
+Why not?

 So, in October of 1989, I wrote and directed "The Mysterious Head Hunter".
 My muse at the time was my very talented cousin, Becky.
 That was my first attempt at filming a story from start to finish, and her and I would go on to make two more movies together, "Sleepover at Danny's" and "Looks Aren't Everything".
 But we bonded over our love for dramatic arts off camera as well.
 To be clear, she was on another level - despite only three years my elder, I was Ninja Turtles, Bart Simpson and Batman, and she was already commenting on Les Mis and analyzing David Lynch's Twin Peaks.
 She passed in 2018, a few weeks before her father, James, who would also serve as a creative inspiration for me: he having made a film himself as a teenager with a 35mm camera and The Beatle's "Rocky Raccoon" serving as both the title and the iconic soundtrack.